Escombreras

-Escombreras is an islet at the mouth of Cartagena's port, in Spain's Region of Murcia.
-Since 2011 a breakwater built for the expansion of Cartagena's port has hooked around the north side of the island, but it does not connect to it.
+Escombreras is an islet within a natural park at the mouth of the port of Cartagena, Spain in the Region of Murcia.

+A breakwater was built in 2011 for the expansion of the port has hooked around the north side of the island, but it does not connect to it.

 The steep islet covers 4 ha.
-An anchorage and a lighthouse, built in 1864 at 65 m above sea level, are present, but there is no permanent human habitation.
+There is a lighthouse built in 1865 65 m above sea level, an anchorage, but there is no permanent human habitation.

-Archeological remains from the Greek and Roman periods have been found on the islet.
+Archeological remains from the Greek and Roman eras have been found on the islet.

-The islet is included within a natural park.